LeDomduVin: Who is LeDomduVin (a.k.a. Dominique Noël)?

 ©LeDomduVin 2020

-At the end of the day, I'm just a regular guy born in the vines with a passion for wine, often characterized as a "Sommelier, Épicurien, Baroudeur, Amoureux de la Vie, Agent Perturbateur, Curieux et Creatif", following the "Carpe Diem" way, who taste and buy all sort of wines (and spirits too) from all around the world since 1992 (1991 unofficially).
+At the end of the day, I'm just a regular guy born in the vines with a passion for wine, often characterized as a "Sommelier, Épicurien, Baroudeur, Amoureux de la Vie, Agent Perturbateur, Curieux et Creatif", following the "Carpe Diem" way, who tastes and buys all sorts of wines (and spirits too) from all around the world since 1992 (1991 unofficially).

-Purely and solely personal, my tasting notes, comments and opinions are the results of my taste bud's sensations during the tasting and are not intended to influence you, your taste or your wine buying decision, but just to guide you and provide you with some details and info, that you free to follow (or not 😁).
+Purely and solely personal, my tasting notes, comments, and opinions are based on my taste buds' sensations during the tasting.
+They are not meant to influence you, your preferences, or your wine buying decisions, but rather to guide and provide some details and info that you are free to follow (or not 😁).

-As often as I can, I will update my blog with new tasting notes, remarks about my favourite wines and discoveries.
-Please note that this blog is not only about wine but also about life in general and everything it encompasses.
+Whenever I can, I will update my blog with new tasting notes, comments about my favorite wines, experiences, and discoveries.
+Please note that this blog is not only about wine but also about life in general and everything it involves.

-Till next time, take good care of yourself, stay and be safe, and drink responsibly.
+Until next time, take good care of yourself, stay safe, and drink responsibly.

 LeDomduVin Blog: http://www.ledomduvin.com/